crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

 - expand/collapse capability for custom folders
+- change folder selected button colour (default the all to be seleected colour on page load)
 - styling updates for remaining buttons and text areas and forms + expand/collapse icons on page elements
 - removed folder array item from folder object array when removed from navigation pane
 - create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM???